-- Work with OpenShift Logging: Learn about OpenShift Logging and configure different OpenShift Logging types, such as Elasticsearch, Fluentd, and Kibana. - Red Hat OpenShift distributed tracing platform Store and visualize large volumes of requests passing through distributed systems, across the whole stack of microservices, and under heavy loads.
+- OpenShift Logging: Learn about logging and configure different logging components, such as log storage, log collectors, and the logging web console plugin. - Red Hat OpenShift distributed tracing platform Store and visualize large volumes of requests passing through distributed systems, across the whole stack of microservices, and under heavy loads.
 Use the distributed tracing platform for monitoring distributed transactions, gathering insights into your instrumented services, network profiling, performance and latency optimization, root cause analysis, and troubleshooting the interaction between components in modern cloud-native microservices-based applications. - Red Hat build of OpenTelemetry Instrument, generate, collect, and export telemetry traces, metrics, and logs to analyze and understand your software's performance and behavior.
 Use open source backends like Tempo or Prometheus, or use commercial offerings.
 Learn a single set of APIs and conventions, and own the data that you generate. - Network Observability: Observe network traffic for OpenShift Container Platform clusters by using eBPF technology to create and enrich network flows.
 You can view dashboards, customize alerts, and analyze network flow information for further insight and troubleshooting. - In-cluster monitoring: Learn to configure the monitoring stack.
 After configuring monitoring, use the web console to access monitoring dashboards.
 In addition to infrastructure metrics, you can also scrape and view metrics for your own services. - Remote health monitoring: OpenShift Container Platform collects anonymized aggregated information about your cluster.
 By using Telemetry and the Insights Operator, this data is received by Red Hat and used to improve OpenShift Container Platform.
-You can view the data collected by remote health monitoring.
+You can view the data collected by remote health monitoring. - Power monitoring for Red Hat OpenShift (Technology Preview) You can use power monitoring for Red Hat OpenShift to monitor the power usage and identify power-consuming containers running in an OpenShift Container Platform cluster.
+Power monitoring collects and exports energy-related system statistics from various components, such as CPU and DRAM.
+Power monitoring provides granular power consumption data for Kubernetes pods, namespaces, and nodes.